Political geography of Nineteen Eighty-Four: Contemporary interpretations

 Economist Christopher Dent argued in 2002 that Orwell's vision of Oceania, Eurasia and Eastasia "turned out to be only partially true.
 Many of the post-war totalitarian states have toppled, but a tripolar division of global economic and political power is certainly apparent".
 That is divided, he suggested, between Europe, the United States and Japan.
-Scholar, Christopher Behrends, has commented that the proliferation of US airbases in Britain in the 1980s echoes Orwell's classification of the country as an airbase into the European theatre.
-The legal scholar, Wolfgang Friedmann, argued that the growth of supra-state organisations such as the Organisation of American States, "corresponding to the super-states of Orwell's 1984... change would be from the power balances of numerous big and small national states to the more massive and potentially more destructive balance of power between two or three blocs of super-Powers".
+Scholar Christopher Behrends has commented that the proliferation of US airbases in Great Britain in the 1980s echoes Orwell's classification of the country as an airbase into the European theatre.
+The legal scholar, Wolfgang Friedmann, argued that the growth of supra-state organisations such as the Organisation of American States, "corresponding to the super-states of Orwell's 1984 ... change would be from the power balances of numerous big and small national states to the more massive and potentially more destructive balance of power between two or three blocs of super-Powers".

-Similarly, in 2007, giving evidence to the UK's House of Commons' European Scrutiny Committee, the UK Independence Party group in the European Parliament argued that the European Commission's stated aim to make Europe a "World Partner" should be taken to read "Europe as a World Power!", and likened it to Orwell's Eurasia.
-The group also suggested that the germ of Orwell's superstates could already be found in organisations such as, not only the EU, but ASEAN and FTAA.
+Similarly, in 2007, the UK Independence Party group in the European Parliament alleged to the UK's House of Commons' European Scrutiny Committee that the European Commission's stated aim to make Europe a "World Partner" should be taken to read "Europe as a World Power!", and likened it to Orwell's Eurasia.
+The group also suggested that the germ of Orwell's superstates could already be found in organisations such as not only the EU, but ASEAN and FTAA.
 Further, the group suggested that the long wars then being waged by American forces against enemies they helped originally create, such as in Baluchistan, were also signs of a germinal 1984-style superstate.
 Lynskey writes how, in 1949, while Orwell was ill but Nineteen Eighty-Four complete, "the post-war order took shape.
 In April, a dozen Western nations formed NATO.
-In August, Russia successfully detonated its first atom bomb in the Kazakh Steppe.
-In October, Mao Zedong established the People's Republic of China...Oceania, Eurasia, Eastasia."
+In August, the Soviet Union successfully detonated its first atom bomb in the Kazakh Steppe.
+In October, Mao Zedong established the People's Republic of China ...
+Oceania, Eurasia, Eastasia."